pSQuar3/droidcam-easy-install/README.md

 # droidcam-easy-install

-Stupid scripts for installing droidcam
+Script for Linux users fed up with having to reinstall droidcam every time the kernel updates